A vet's guide to aspirin for dogs

 Your vet will be able to recommend suitable medications for your pet, as there are an array of licensed anti-inflammatory drugs available which may be used instead of aspirin.

 If it is joint pain that your dog is struggling from, then various complementary therapies may be utilized too, often alongside an appropriate NSAID.
-Joint supplements can help some animals, as can hydrotherapy or physiotherapy.
+The best joint supplements for dogs can help some animals, as can hydrotherapy or physiotherapy.
 Keeping your dog at a healthy weight will also help their joints greatly.

 Conclusion